 Proceeds received on the issuance of units, consisting of common shares and warrants, are allocated to common shares and warrants on a residual value basis.
-The value allocated to the common shares is based on the market price of the shares and the residual, if any, is allocated to the warrants.
+The value allocated to the common shares is based on the market price of the shares on the date of the transaction and the residual, if any, is allocated to the warrants.
 Consideration received for the exercise of warrants is recorded in share capital and the related amount recognized in warrant reserve is transferred to share capital.
+Upon warrant expiry, related amounts are transferred from reserves to deficit.